vuxuanthien123/embedded-dual-mode-automatic-door-control/embedded-dual-mode-automatic-door-control/README.md

 * Arduino UNO R3

-The Arduino reads the sensors and keypad, determines the current system and door states, and generates the required control signals.
+The Arduino reads the sensors, keypad and limit-switch inputs, determines the current system and door states, and generates the required control signals.

 ### Output devices